apiaryio/ivy/README.md

 // Also, task must be both available and registered on both client
 // and producer

+// ...and name must be unique globally. "package.module.submodule.function"
-ivy.registerTask(factorial, {
+// pattern is highly encouraged. ivy.registerTask(factorial, {
    'name':   'testpackage.factorial',
    'queue':  'testpackage' //,